Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Designed for a seated position.

-• Zip fly changed to snaps – for ease of use for customers with low dexterity.
+• Zip fly amended to snap buttons for ease of use for customers with low dexterity.

 • Pockets with tube access.